raspberrypilearning/fruit-salad/en/step_3.md

 ```
 --- /task ---

-A fruit salad needs to have more than one type of fruit.

 --- task ---

 Now you can try out your project.
 Click on the **Ingredients** sprite until you see the fruit you want to add, then click on the plate as many times as you like to add that fruit.
 You can't move a sprite once you have placed it so think carefully!